nicolas-risberg/public-repo/projects/_posts/2020-12-22-game-project-6.md

 #### <a id="fmod">FMod Wrapper and Audio Manager</a>
 Since we built the engine from scratch, we needed to implement an audio interface.
 We decided on FMod and I wrote the basic interface towards FMod as well as the Audio Manager using it.
-The logic for playing sounds was like in the project before based on messages sent by the gameplay logic to which Audio Manager subscribed.
+The logic for playing sounds was like in the project before based on messages sent by the gameplay logic to which the audio manager subscribed.
 All sound resources were held by the manager and requested from the FMod wrapper at load time.
 I set up FMod channels which the manager could use to group sounds and set levels for, as well as duck channels less important than others.

 <script src="/assets/js/jquery.photoset-grid.js"></script>